The definition of free backup software solution

 Extensive research certainly helps when it comes to figuring out a suitable backup solution for yourself, and there may be many circumstances that limit your choice of backup solutions in some way.
 For example, a lot of the more comprehensive backup solutions offer many features that you would perhaps never use, which makes choosing one of these solutions a questionable decision on its own.

 Luckily, there are many backup solutions that are aimed at the smaller companies with lower requirements for their backup systems – and some of these backup solutions are even free.
-However, picking a free backup solution is even more complicated than the premium one.
+However, picking the best free Windows backup solution is even more complicated than the premium one.

 An open-source backup software has a publicly accessible source code that can be inspected or modified by anyone with little to no limitations.
 Most of the open-source applications are managed by the community itself and are completely free of charge.
 Unfortunately, open-source solutions do not have a good track record when it comes to ease of use from an inexperienced user’s standpoint.
 This means that picking up an open-source backup solution where the user has no technical expertise, or ability in the topic of managing or modifying these solutions, may not be a good idea.